-At Portland Nrsery, we love Bromeilads.
+At Portland Nursery, we love Bromeliads.
 They include a number of beautiful plants that are easily grown indoors.
 They are the perfect flowering indoor plant that lasts for months with little or no care.

 Bromeliads thrive in harsh interior environments without sun, with very little water and little or no attention.
 No other plant is as trouble free or less demanding yet so beautiful as the Bromeliad.

 Scientific studies suggest bromeliads can help improve indoor air-quality as you sleep.
 In the photosynthetic process, most common indoor plants remove carbon dioxide while emitting oxygen and water vapors during the day.
 But research indicates that bromeliads behave differently during the day / night cycle, releasing oxygen and removing air pollutants at night.
 Data collected by the Plants for Clean Air Council suggest that when combined with foliage plants, bromeliads can help provide around-the-clock indoor air purification.